forestgrape/coronavirus/1_introduction/illustrative_resources.md

 **FAQs on Protecting Yourself from COVID-19 Aerosol Transmission**
 <https://tinyurl.com/FAQ-aerosols> Version: 1.87, 9-Dec-2020

-* A illustrative and readable description of aerosol transmission.
+* Illustrative and readable description of aerosol transmission.
 * Practical measures and tips how to protect from aerosol transmission.
 * Written by renowned aerosol experts to inform and design protection measures in the US.